-As is the interior, the exterior is charmingly fanciful with the entire roofline supported by decorative corbels and with the main façade boasting a grand two storied gallery of signature segmented arches and an extraordinary entrance doorway.
-Note the extra fine original carved and leaded glass formal door with vestibule entrance, still bearing the hidden original house number, 298 Esplanade Ave.
+As with the interior, the exterior is charmingly fanciful with the entire roofline supported by decorative corbels.
+The main façade boasts a grand two storied gallery of signature segmented arches and extraordinary entrance doorway with a rare original, finely carved and leaded glass door.

 Central, Window Unit